 You can be like the Apostle Paul, who wrote those words about not being anxious and having peace that passes comprehension.
 Did you know that he wrote those words from a Roman prison awaiting his execution?
 If ever there was a situation where anxiety would be off the charts, that was it.
 Yet, he had peace.
 No matter what your circumstances are, with God it is possible, to have peace.

-The two ways that anxiety disorders are treated is with medication and talk therapy.
-At Christian Counseling Associates, we don’t prescribe medication, but we excel at talk therapy.
-Some of our counselors use Cognitive Behavioral Therapy (CBT) to teach you skills to improve your symptoms.
+Anxiety disorders are treated on two fronts: medication and talk therapy.
+Counselors don't prescribe medication and doctors don't do talk therapy.
+Your doctor knows what medications to prescribe, and we know how to do talk therapy.
+Some of our counselors will use a talk therapy called Cognitive Behavioral Therapy (CBT) to teach you skills to improve your symptoms.

 Others use Exposure Therapy to help you gradually encounter the object or situation that makes you anxious so that you build confidence to manage the situation and symptoms.